Russia: From Manpower to Talent Power – Report on Human Capital Transformation and Knowledge Economy Competitiveness

 Document Introduction

-In-depth analysis indicates that Russia's human capital development faces three core bottlenecks: insufficient demand for high-skilled talent in the labor market, with the economy relying on resource exports rather than intellectual capital; the education system failing to meet the needs of the knowledge economy, characterized by lagging teacher training, disconnected vocational education, and a lack of lifelong learning mechanisms; and a socio-cultural preference for stability over development, coupled with inadequate professional incentive mechanisms.
+In-depth analysis indicates that Russia's human capital development faces three major bottlenecks: insufficient demand for high-skilled talent in the labor market, with the economy relying on resource exports rather than intellectual capital; an education system failing to meet the needs of the knowledge economy, characterized by lagging teacher training, disconnected vocational education, and a lack of lifelong learning mechanisms; and a socio-cultural preference for stability over development, coupled with inadequate professional incentive mechanisms.